SecureBoost+: Large Scale and High-Performance Vertical Federated Gradient Boosting Decision Tree: Experiments

-\textit{Sensorless} is for sensorless drive diagnosis, \textit{Covtype} predicts 7 types of forest covers, and \textit{SVHN} is a street-view digits image classification task.
-We choose these three multi-classification data sets for they have more classes of labels while at the same time have relatively more instances.
-And we choose \textit{SVHN} specifically for it is a high-dimensional data set.

-We vertically and equally divide every data set into two to make guest data set and host data set.
-Details of data sets are shown in table \ref{data set}.
+We choose these three multi-classification data sets because they have more classes of labels while they have relatively more instances. \end{itemize} We vertically and equally divide every data set into two to make data sets for the active and passive party.

-\textbf{Metrics} We use AUC for binary tasks and accuracy scores for multi-classification tasks.
-We use train scores as the model performance metrics.